Mayurifag/umom/README.md

-# umom - Universal Music Operations Module
+# umom - ultimate manager of music

 ## Description

-Opinionated (!!!!) ultimate music normalizator script.
+Opinionated (!!!!) music tags normalizator script.
 After installation it will help you make some operations **recursively through folders**:

 <!-- * Converts .flac files to .mp3 (I don't care about lossless using airpods) -->